 Eggs: In this recipe, eggs provide structure and binds the ingredients together, as well as helps the loaf to rise better.
-I have not tried out this recipe without eggs, but if you do use an egg-replacer, I would love to hear how it goes in the comments!
+If you rather not use egg yolks, you may replace the 4 whole eggs with 8 egg whites instead.
+I have not tried out this recipe without eggs, but if you do use aquafaba or an egg-replacer, I would love to hear how it goes in the comments!

 Almond Milk: I used my 5-minute homemade almond milk, but you may also use other non-dairy milks such as cashew milk, rice milk, soy milk, sunflower seed milk, or coconut milk.
 Alternatively, if you are not lactose-intolerant, feel free to use normal dairy milk instead.

 Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, corn starch, tapioca starch, potato starch) to get a light and fluffy texture.
 I do NOT recommend using flour blends with heavier flours (such as garbanzo bean flour) as that will result in a denser texture.

 Flaxseed Meal: I recommend grinding your own flaxseed meal from whole flax seeds for optimal freshness.
 You can use either golden or brown flaxseed meal (golden flaxseed meal is lighter in color and has a more neutral taste, while brown flaxseed meal is darker in color and has a nuttier flavor).